Here's how to improve your English pronunciation-- especially if you work as a professional.

 Native English speakers suffer from these irregularities too.
 Our children spend extra years in school learning to read and spell.
 Many never fully master them.

-If you're not comfortable with your English pronunciation-- especially if you need to use English professionally, check out our new course, 9 Days to Better English Pronunciation.
+If you're not comfortable with your English pronunciation-- especially if you need to use English professionally and want more than just explanations, see:

-It teaches everything discussed on this page in more detail.
-More importantly, you can practice word stresses and the vowel and consonant sounds in English using common words and important professional vocabulary.
+Most importantly, both help you practice word stresses and the vowel sounds in English using common words and important professional vocabulary.

 It's important to be able to hear and recognize the differences between the different vowel sounds in English.
 (They are often NOT the same as the common pronunciation of those letters in other languages.)
 It is also valuable to repeat each sound immediately after hearing it.

-In one of the first lessons, you would record yourself reading several sentences that include most of the sounds of English.
+In one of the first lessons in both courses, you would record yourself reading several sentences that include most of the sounds of English.
 I will listen to them and send personalized suggestions for the most important sounds to concentrate on-- the ones that could make the biggest difference in your English pronunciation.

-The lessons demonstrate and let you practice 40 different word families (over 100 different words) used constantly in work situations.
-(These are words like accomplish & accomplishment, accuracy, accurate, & inaccurate, and regulate, regulation, regulator, & regulatory.)
+The lessons demonstrate and let you practice over 100 important professional words used constantly in work situations.
+(These are words like accurate, appropriate, assumption, clarify, guideline, potential, significant, or unique.)

-If you want to speak English more confidently, this short course could make a big difference!
+If you want to speak English more confidently, either of these short courses could make a big difference!

-Whether you need the course or not, keep listening to English (and repeating what you hear whenever you're free to do so) and you definitely can improve your English pronunciation.
+Whether you need the courses or not, keep listening to English (and repeating what you hear whenever you're free to do so) and you definitely can improve your English pronunciation.

 Home > How to Improve English Pronunciation